 No time to cook tonight?
-Try one of our fast pasta recipes; they go faster than delivery, are healthier, cheaper, and more delicious!
+Try one of our fast pasta recipes; they go faster than delivery, and are healthier, cheaper, and more delicious!

 Quick Pasta Dishes